-A subscriber or their dependent is eligible to enroll in only one PEBB dental plan even if eligibility criteria is met under two or more subscribers.
-For example, a dependent child who is eligible for dental enrollment under two parents working for the same, or two different employers that participate in PEBB benefits may be enrolled as a dependent under both parents but is limited to a single enrollment in PEBB dental.
+- A dependent child who is eligible for dental enrollment under two parents working for the same, or two different employing agencies that participate in PEBB benefits may be enrolled as a dependent under both parents but is limited to a single enrollment in PEBB dental; or - A dependent child who is an eligible dependent of an employee in the PEBB Program and an eligible dependent of a school employee in the SEBB Program may only be enrolled as a dependent under one parent under either the PEBB or SEBB Program.

-An employee is required to enroll in a PEBB dental plan and any dependents enrolled on the employee's account for dental coverage will be enrolled in the same dental plan as the subscriber.
+An employee is required to enroll in a dental plan as described in PEBB Program rules.
+Any dependents enrolled in PEBB dental coverage will be enrolled in the same dental plan as the employee.

-A Continuation Coverage subscriber, retiree, or survivor may enroll in a dental plan.
-If a retiree or survivor chooses to enroll in a dental plan under PEBB retiree insurance coverage, any dependents enrolled on the retiree or survivor's account will be enrolled in dental coverage and in the same dental plan as the retiree or survivor.
-The retiree or survivor must stay enrolled in retiree dental coverage for at least two years before dental coverage can be dropped unless they defer or terminate coverage according to PEBB Program rules.
+A continuation coverage subscriber, a retiree, or a survivor may enroll in a dental plan.
+Any dependents enrolled in PEBB dental coverage will be enrolled in the same dental plan as the subscriber.
+If a retiree or survivor chooses to enroll in a dental plan under PEBB retiree insurance coverage, any dependents enrolled on the retiree or survivor's account will also be enrolled in dental coverage.

-How to enroll
+How to Enroll

-An employee must submit a PEBB Employee Enrollment/Change form to their employing agency when they become newly eligible for PEBB benefits.
-The form must be received no later than 31 days after the date the employee becomes eligible.
-If the employee does not return the form by the deadline, the employee will be enrolled in the Uniform Dental Plan and any eligible dependents cannot be enrolled until the PEBB Program's next annual open enrollment or when a qualifying event occurs that creates a special open enrollment.
+An employee must submit a PEBB Employee Enrollment/Change form to their employing agency when they become newly eligible or regain eligibility for PEBB benefits.
+The form must be received no later than 31 days after the date the employee becomes eligible or regains eligibility.
+If the employee does not return the form by the deadline, the employee will be enrolled in the Uniform Dental Plan, and any eligible dependents cannot be enrolled until the PEBB Program's next annual open enrollment or when a qualifying event occurs that creates a special open enrollment for enrolling a dependent.

-A retiree or survivor must submit a PEBB Retiree Coverage Election Form along with any other required form, to the PEBB Program.
-The forms must be received within the required enrollment time limits listed under "When dental coverage begins."
-The first premium payment and applicable premium surcharges are due to the HCA no later than 45 days after the election period ends.
+A retiree or a survivor must submit a PEBB Retiree Election Form along with any other required form, to the PEBB Program.
+The forms must be received within the required enrollment time limits listed under the section titled "When Dental Coverage Begins."
+The first premium payment and applicable premium surcharges are due to HCA no later than 45 days after the election period ends.

 To enroll an eligible dependent, the subscriber must include the dependent's information on the form and provide the required document(s) as proof of the dependent's eligibility.
+A dependent must be enrolled in the same health plan coverage as the subscriber.
 The dependent will not be enrolled in PEBB health plan coverage if the PEBB Program or the employing agency is unable to verify their eligibility within the PEBB Program enrollment timelines.

-A subscriber enrolling in Continuation Coverage may enroll by submitting the required forms to the PEBB Program.
-The election must be received by the PEBB Program no later than 60 days from the date the enrollee's PEBB health plan coverage ended or from the postmark date on the election notice sent by the PEBB Program, whichever is later.
+A subscriber enrolling in continuation coverage may enroll by submitting the required forms to the PEBB Program.
+The PEBB Program must receive the election no later than 60 days from the date the enrollee's PEBB health plan coverage ended or from the postmark date on the election notice sent by the PEBB Program, whichever is later.
 The first premium payment and applicable premium surcharges are due no later than 45 days after the election period ends as described above.
-Premiums associated with continuing PEBB dental must be made to the HCA.
-For more information see, "Options for continuing PEBB dental coverage" on page 25.
-A subscriber or their dependents may also enroll during the PEBB Program's annual open enrollment (see "Annual open enrollment" on page 22) or during a special open enrollment (see "Special open enrollment."
+Premiums associated with continuing PEBB dental must be made to HCA.
+For more information see the section titled "Options For Continuing PEBB Dental Coverage."

+A subscriber or their dependent may also enroll during the PEBB Program's annual open enrollment (see the section titled "Annual Open Enrollment") or during a special open enrollment (see the section titled "Special Open Enrollment").
+The subscriber must provide evidence of the event that created the special open enrollment.